Dental Crowns - Schenectady, NY • Capital District

 What is a Dental Crown?

 A dental crown is a tooth-shaped restoration that is fitted over the top of a damaged tooth in order to protect and repair it.
-With a dental crown, our dentists can:
+With a dental crown, Dr. Page can:

 - Repair a large cavity